 Where this movie really fails is in it’s brevity.
 Not including the credits it’s only an hour and twenty-two minutes long.
 That’s far too short a time to do any substantial character and plot development.
 At least one of them will have to be sacrificed.
-In this case it’s the characters who get the short shrift.
+In this case, it’s the characters who get the short shrift.

 The movie begins just minutes before Lucy goes through her transformation.
-It would have been nice to have just a brief scene with her in her normal habitat, who she is, what she’s doing, what her dreams are.
+It would have been nice to have just a brief scene with her in her normal habitat – who she is, what she’s doing, what her dreams are.
 But we only get the tiniest of glimpses into that portion of her character.

 I may be slightly biased – and that’s an understatement – but I thought Scarlett Johansson did a wonderful job of evolving her character as she went through the transformation.
 One thing she does particularly well is act without speaking.
 She can say a great deal through facial expressions and body posture without overdoing it.
 For instance, some actors have their “surprised face” but they overdo it.
-Scarlett is great at expressing both the surface and subsurface expression simultaneously: being surprised and yet trying to comprehend what she’s surprised about.
+Scarlett is great at expressing both surface and subsurface expressions simultaneously: being surprised, and yet trying to comprehend what she’s surprised about.

 In the end I wish I could give the screen writers and director a D and the actors an A. I guess I’ll average them out and give it a C+, or a B- because Scarlett is my favorite actress.